Campus Facilities and Services

 Information about many campus resources is found below.
 Additional information may be found on the University’s home page.

-While McKeldin Library is a major site for resources, there are several other libraries to be used: Architecture, Art, Chemistry, Performing Arts, Nonprint Media, Chemistry, and the Engineering and Physical Sciences Library.
+While McKeldin Library is a major site for resources, there are several other libraries to be used: Architecture, Art, Chemistry, Performing Arts, Nonprint Media, and the Engineering and Physical Sciences Library.
+There is also Hornbake Library, located in the same building (but a different entrance) that the iSchool is housed in.
 You may learn more about these different libraries and their collections online.

 Stamp Student Union